buppanasu/Student-Grade-Predictor/README.md

 ## Getting Started
 Just download Python Dummy.

+## Guide
+For training data results, refer to 2)ML_Algo/Training_*.ipynb notebooks For finetuning data results, refer to 2)ML_Algo/Finetuning_*.ipynb notebooks For final results, refer to 2)ML_Algo/FinalResults_*.ipynb notebooks For comparisons to the paper, refer to 2)ML_Algo/PaperComparison_*.ipynb notebooks

 ## Contributors
 This Project is created with love from these wonderful developers :stars: